Are you looking for the ultimate 5 days in London itinerary?

 Located in Westminster, in central London, Green Park is a lovely place to begin your 5 days in London itinerary.

-There are a few memorials located in the park you may wish to visit that all commemorate the soldiers that lost their lives during World War I and World War II.
+There are a few memorials located in the park you may wish to visit.
+All commemorate the soldiers who lost their lives during World War I and World War II.

-Those memorials are: the Memorial Gates (India, Africa, Caribbean,) the Canadian Memorial, and The Bomber Memorial (British.)
+Those memorials are the Memorial Gates (India, Africa, and the Caribbean,) the Canadian Memorial, and The Bomber Memorial (British).

 Read here if you are interested in more beautiful places in London to visit.